Stand Out: Guidelines to a Compelling Letter of Recommendation

 - Do not be intimidated; just ask.
 Employers are used to this request.

-- Do not pressure the employer to write a letter.
+- Avoid pressuring the employer to write a letter.

-- If possible, request for a letter in person.
+- Request for a letter in person.
 If that is not feasible, then reach out by phone and as a last resort, by email.

 - If the employer accepts writing the recommendation, express gratitude for taking the time to fulfill your request.